Do you or someone you know want to have a voice about the family law system?

 The Young Peoples Family Law Advisory Group (YPFLAG) is a new project being run through the South Australian Family Law Pathways Network, a not-for-profit program funded by the Federal Government.

-The YPFLAG is a pilot project of the first of its kind held in Australia.
+The first YPFLAG pilot project was a first of its kind held in Australia and was completed in 2018.

-The YPFLAG involves a group of selected young people meeting approximately 4 times a year to discuss their experiences about being involved in the family law system.
+The YPFLAG involved a group of selected young people to discuss their experiences about being involved in the family law system.
 It is an opportunity for young people to be able to tell their experience of the family law system in a safe and transparent environment.

 - Going to a mediation